 There’s no getting around it, Medicare Advantage premiums are complicated.
 The reason for the complication is because there isn’t a single premium, there are four:

-- Part A Premium (inpatient coverage): Most people don’t pay a monthly premium for Part A. If you buy Part A, because you didn’t work, you’ll pay up to $411 each month.
+- Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc....
+Premium (inpatient coverage): Most people don’t pay a monthly premium for Part A. If you buy Part A, because you didn’t work, you’ll pay up to $411 each month.

 - Part B Premium (medical coverage): Most people pay $104.90 each month.
 If you’re a higher income earner, you’ll pay more.